This post may contain affiliate links.

 Servings: 4 servings (2 cups of rice)

-This homemade cilantro lime rice recipe is bright, herbaceous, and an easy way to upgrade your meals.
-Inspired by Chipotle, but tastes SO much better.
+This homemade cilantro lime rice recipe might be inspired by Chipotle, but it tastes SO much better.
+Add it to burritos, bowls and more!

 Ingredients